 Like wine, there are many different regions to explore and processing methods to try.
 It can be daunting at first, but be brave and try something new the next time you are shopping for coffee.
 There might be some flavors out there you didn’t even know existed.

-If you’re just dipping your toes into coffee, try one of Unravel’s more accessible coffees like Two Stitch or Ashew.
-Elevate your coffee game with a more adventurous coffee like Ana Mari or Damo Keki.
+If you’re just dipping your toes into coffee, try one of Unravel’s more approachable coffees like Two Stitch or Ashew.
+Elevate your coffee game with a more adventurous coffee like Illumination or Gedeb Bilaki.